venkatbayanaboina/Javin-Share-/README.md

 2. **Grant admin privileges** when prompted (for certificate installation)
 3. **Wait for browser to open** automatically
 4. **Start sharing files!**
+5. if not worked with above then follow manual setup  # Install dependencies go to folder (after extracing) in that open terminal and type
+6.      #installing dependencies
+            cd backend
+            npm install

+            # Start the server
+            node server.js

 ### macOS
 1. **Double-click `FileShare.command`**